caiiocasttro/Concert-Player/README.md

 ### 💡 About the project

-I decided to develop this project to have fun playing my favorite lives and also practice AVKit playing local videos.
+I decided to develop this project to have fun playing my favorite lives and also practice AVKit and AVPlayer playing local videos.

 ### 🧐 How it works